dmccan/yada-wiki/readme.txt

 == Changelog ==

 = 3.2 =
-* Added ability to translate Yada wiki
+* Added ability to translate Yada Wiki
 * Added Spanish translation
+* Added REST API support for Wiki Categories and Tags
+* Added placeholder output message for TOC tag when no TOC page is found or it is empty.

 = 3.1 =
 * A step towards an Object Oriented version.